-6 In the Command Prompt window, run JiraIntegration.exe and use the REQUEST_OAUTH command to generate the required tokens for OAuth.
+6 In a cmd terminal, use the JiraIntegration.exe and run the REQUEST_OAUTH command to generate the required tokens for OAuth.

-- 7 When prompted, copy the URL address from the Command Prompt window and paste it into a browser. - 8 Press <Enter>. - 9 Click the Allow button in the browser to authorize the request token. - 10 Copy the verification code from the browser window and paste the code in the Command Prompt window. - 11 Press <Enter>.
+- 7 When prompted, copy the URL address from the cmd terminal and paste it into a browser. - 8 Press <Enter>. - 9 Click the Allow button in the browser to authorize the request token. - 10 Copy the verification code from the browser window and paste the code in the cmd terminal. - 11 Press <Enter>.